-- determine the workplace floor space and the number of persons to be allowed on the premises at any given time; - arrange the workplace to maintain social distancing of 1.5m; - place physical barriers at counters or provide employees with visors or face shields; - undertake symptom screening of persons other than employees entering the premises and provide hand sanitiser at the door; - display notices advising persons, other than employees, of the safety and hygiene precautions to be taken in the workplace. - always require members of the public to wear a face mask while on their premises; - arrange for a queuing system in terms of which persons maintain social distancing of 1.5m; and - assign a compliance officer to ensure adherence with the OHS Directions.
+- determine the workplace floor space and the number of persons to be allowed on the premises at any given time; - arrange the workplace to maintain social distancing of 1.5m; - place physical barriers at counters or provide employees with visors or face shields; - undertake symptom screening of persons other than employees entering the premises and provide hand sanitiser at the door; - display notices advising persons, other than employees, of the safety and hygiene precautions to be taken in the workplace. - always require members of the public to wear a face mask while on their premises; - arrange for a queuing system in terms of which persons maintain social distancing of 1.5m; - provide hand sanitisers for use by the public at the entrance of workplace; and - assign a compliance officer to ensure adherence with the OHS Directions.